Grain gradient generator

 5. SVG gradient export: Copy markup or save SVG—scalable svg gradient output for responsive layouts.

-6. Raster follow-up: Use rrrasterize on Uwarp when you need PNG, JPEG, or WebP instead of filters in the DOM.
+6. Raster follow-up: Use Squoosh when you need PNG, JPEG, or WebP instead of filters in the DOM.

 How to create grainy gradients